 However, certain crops can be depreciated based on their production cycle.
-Crops like fruits and nuts have a useful life cycle, and as such they are exhausted over time.
+For example, crops like fruits and nuts have a proper life cycle, and as such, they are exhausted over time.

-Depreciation of these crops begins when they are able to be harvested.
-At this point, you have a means of producing income from the plant.
-The IRS allows you to depreciate fruit and nut plants under the General Depreciation System, where they are depreciated over a 10 year period.
+Depreciation of these crops begins when they can be harvested.
+At this point, you can produce income from the plant.
+In addition, the IRS allows you to depreciate fruit and nut plants under the General Depreciation System, where they are declined over ten years.

 If there are any structures on the farmland, such as barns, these structures can be depreciated since they wear out over time.
-Simply put, the land itself cannot be depreciated.
-What is grown on or built on the land may be able to be depreciated.
+Simply put, the land itself cannot be declined.
+What is grown on or built on the ground may be able to be depreciated.

 Lower Tax Rates

 Some states have lower property taxes for agricultural land.
 This is to encourage investment in farmland here in the US.
-If you end up owning a farm in one of these states, you may pay less in property taxes.
+So if you own a farm in one of these states, you may pay less in property taxes.

-These tax breaks vary from state to state, so it is important to do your own research when assessing farmland in a given state.
+These tax breaks vary from state to state, so it is essential to research farmland in a given state.

-Farmland, like other real estate, qualifies for a 1031 exchange.
-This allows you to defer capital gains tax by rolling the profits of one real estate investment into a like kind investment.
+Farmland, like other real estate, qualifies for 1031 exchanges.
+This allows you to defer capital gains tax by rolling the profits of one real estate investment into a like-kind investment.

-If you wanted to defer those taxes and pay them later, you could purchase another piece of farmland for $150,000.
-As long as you complete the exchange within the IRS timeline, you can say “catch you later” to the IRS when it comes to the taxes.
+If you wanted to defer and pay those taxes later, you could purchase another piece of farmland for $150,000.
+If you complete the exchange within the IRS timeline, you can say “catch you later” to the IRS regarding the taxes.